isabelhabicht/isabelhabicht.github.io/_pages/publications.md

 <b>Habicht, Isabel M.</b>, Britta Gauly, Eva Zschirnt, Jessica Daikeler: Meta-analysis on gender and parenthood discrimination in hiring situations.
 <br>
 <br>
-<b>Habicht, Isabel M.</b> & Daria Tisch: Disentangling the Causal Effect of Gender: Conceptualization and Methodological Approaches.
-(Special Issue of KZfSS “Explanation and Causality in the Social Sciences”).
+<b>Habicht, Isabel M.</b> & Daria Tisch: Disentangling the Causal Effect of Gender: Conceptualization and Methodological Approaches (Special Issue of KZfSS “Explanation and Causality in the Social Sciences”).
 <br>
 <br>
 Thomas Heinze, <b>Isabel M. Habicht</b>, Paul Eberhardt, Dirk Tunger: Field size as a predictor of “excellence.”
 The selection of subject fields in Germany’s Excellence Initiative.  <a href="https://www.biorxiv.org/content/10.1101/2024.03.06.583816v1">Preprint</a>.